zealousweb/track-geolocation-of-users-using-contact-form-7/README.md

 5. Click ‘Activate Plugin’ to activate it.

 # How To Use
-You have to configure it from wp-admin > Contact > Add/Edit Contact Forms (Contact Form 7 needs to be activated before).
+You have to configure it from wp-admin > Contact > Add/Edit Contact Forms and short code added (Contact Form 7 needs to be activated before).

 shows setting option to be enabled to get Google Map static image in the email.